ScribesZone/PyModelio/README.rst

 offer the developer wishing to entend modelio to choose between:

 * developing 'modules' in java,
-* developing 'plugins' in jython/python.
+* developing 'plugins' in jython.

 The term "plugin" (which is not a modelio  concept) is used here to refer to consistent set of jython scripts with possibly additional resources.
 While